The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/4-building-a-rest-api-with-mvc.md

 ## Terms

 * **REST API** — an API that conforms to the design principles of the representational state transfer (REST) architectural style.
-* **Model** — an interface for managing a data structure.
+* **Model** — an interface (a collection of methods) for managing a data structure.
 We will implement a model using a `class` with static methods for performing CRUD actions on a set of data.
 * **Postman** — a tool for testing HTTP requests
 * **Route Parameters** — named URL segments that are used to capture the values specified at their position in the URL.
 The captured values are populated in the `req.params` object